-As an employer or HR professional you’re probably looking for ways to make your team members happy.
+As an employer or HR professional, you’re probably looking for ways to make your team members happy.
 Right?
 If not, you definitely should.
 Studies have shown that happier people work harder.
 Employees with high job satisfaction are generally more productive, engaged and loyal towards their companies.
 Conversely, low employee engagement leads to low productivity, high personnel turnover, and financial losses.
 So, keep ‘em happy and engaged.
 But that’s easier said than done.
-That’s why we got 19 ways for you to increase your employees’ engagement and happiness.
+That’s why we got 19 ways for you to boost your employees’ engagement and happiness.

 A healthy work-life balance is one of the main reasons why working parents and millennials take on a job.
 It’s an absolute necessity for most of us.
-The most straight-forward way to assure a healthy work-life balance is by allowing them to work wherever and whenever they want.
+The most straightforward way to assure a healthy work-life balance is by allowing them to work wherever and whenever they want.
 Flexible working has undeniable positive effects on your employees’ well-being and therefore on their productivity.
 They might work longer hours because flexible arrangements could reduce their commute.
-They might choose to work during their personal productivity prime time.
+They might choose to work during their productivity prime time.
 Or work extra hours during the organization’s peak times in exchange for flexibility at other times.